Honda Civic (eighth generation): Trims and models

 For the first time on the Civic, a voice-activated navigation system was introduced with the EX with Navigation model.

 The 2008 model year introduced the LX-SR (Sunroof) model positioned in between the LX and EX models for the Canadian market, which adds a power moonroof and 4-wheel disc brakes.
 This model year also introduces leather to the Civic for the first time with the EX-L and EX-L with Navigation models which also adds heated front seats, heated exterior mirrors, leather-wrapped steering wheel, and a center console.

 All coupes come standard with a rear lip-spoiler, while EX models have round chrome finish on the exhaust pipe.
-Coupes are intended to be sportier than their sedan counterparts, they have a more aggressive suspension set up consisting of firmer spring rates and thicker anti roll bars coupled with adjusted damping settings.
+Coupes are intended to be sportier than their sedan counterparts, they have a more aggressive suspension set up consisting of firmer spring rates and thicker anti-roll bars coupled with adjusted damping settings.
 Civic models with a moonroof have slightly less interior space due to reduced headroom.

 The Honda Civic GX is designed to run on compressed natural gas (CNG).
 Due to the limitations of the CNG tanks, the 6-speaker stereo system is not installed.

 Only a continuously variable transmission (CVT) was offered for the 2006 Honda Civic Hybrid, which gains more power and a mileage boost to a United States Environmental Protection Agency estimated 40 mpgus/45 mpgus (city/highway).
 It achieves an AT-PZEV emission rating.
-The 1.3 L L13A i-DSI engine (in Europe marketed as 1.4 L engine) has been upgraded to achieve 93 hp, instead of 83 hp in earlier model.
+The 1.3 L L13A i-DSI engine (in Europe marketed as 1.4-litre engine) has been upgraded to achieve 93 hp, instead of 83 hp in earlier model.
 Accompanied by the electric motor with 15 kW (20 hp) which gives in total 110 hp for the Hybrid vehicle.
 Top speed was rated at 186 km/h (116 mph), CO2 emission is 109 g/km and the mass of the car is 2875 lb—not much for a car equipped with IMA electric motor and nickel–metal hydride batteries (5.5 A·h, 158 V).

 Both the Civic GX and Civic Hybrid have a similar trim level to the Civic LX, with some differences like 15 in lightweight alloy wheels, and external mirror lights.